jamestexas/zarf/adr/0026-schema.md

 The existing go types which comprise the Zarf schema will be moved to types/alpha and will never change.
 An updated copy of these types without the deprecated fields will be created in a package types/v1 and any future schema changes will affect these objects.
 Internally, Zarf will introduce translation functions which will take the alpha schema and return the v1 schema.
 From that point on, all function signatures that have a struct that is included in the Zarf schema will change from `types.structName` to `v1.structName`.

 All deprecated features will cause an error on create.
-Deprecated features with a direct migration path will still be deployed if the package was created v1, as migrations will add the non deprecated fields.
+Deprecated features with a direct migration path will still be deployed if the package was created with schema v1, as migrations will add the non deprecated fields.
 If a feature does not have a direct automatic migration path (cosignKeyPath & groups) the package will fail on deploy.
 This will happen until the alpha schema is entirely removed from Zarf, which will happen one year after v1 is released.

 At create time Zarf will package both a `zarf.yaml` and a `zarfv1.yaml`.
 If a `zarfv1.yaml` exists Zarf will use that.
 If a `zarfv1.yaml` does not exist, then Zarf will know that the package was created prior to v1 and use the regular `zarf.yaml`.
 If the package is deployed with v0 it will read the `zarf.yaml` as normal even if the package has a `zarfv1.yaml`.
 This will make it simpler to drop deprecated items with migration paths from the v1 schema while remaining backwards compatible as those deprecated items will exist in the `zarf.yaml`